clearlinux/clear-linux-documentation/source/clear-linux/getting-started/getting-started.rst

 ###############

 There are a number of options available for downloading and running Clear Linux\* OS for Intel® Architecture.
-You can install |CL| under Virtual Machines or containers, on Bare metal, or by way of Live image.
+You can install |CL| under virtual machines or containers, on bare metal, or by way of live image.

 .. toctree::
    :maxdepth: 2